 In July 2022, we entered into the 2022 LCA with Bioprojet whereby we obtained exclusive rights to manufacture, use and commercialize one or more new products based on pitolisant in the United States and Latin America, with the potential to add additional indications and formulations upon the agreement of both parties.
 We paid an initial, non-refundable \$30.0 million licensing fee in October 2022 and additional payments of up to \$155.0 million are potentially due under the 2022 LCA upon the achievement of certain development and sales-based milestones.
 In addition, certain payments will become due upon the achievement of development milestones for new indications and formulations as agreed upon by both parties.
 The 2022 LCA also requires a fixed trademark royalty and a tiered royalty based on net sales upon commercialization, payable to Bioprojet on a quarterly basis for 10 years from the first commercial sale of each new product, the expiration of all regulatory exclusivity, or the expiration of the last Bioprojet patent covering the products.
-Upon the closing of the 2022 LCA on September 28, 2022, the \$30.0 million licensing fee was recorded in research and development expenses within the consolidated statement of operations and comprehensive income (loss) for the year ended December 31, 2022.
+The \$30.0 million licensing fee was recorded in research and development expenses within the consolidated statement of operations and comprehensive income (loss) for the year ended December 31, 2022.